I was always half convinced that breastfeeding wouldn’t work for me.

 In the morning we got him latching and sucking again, luckily.
 And while he was a very sleepy baby – probably due to being born early – aside from having to wake him regularly to feed, it seemed like it was going okay.

-But then on night 2, or maybe it was night 3, they wanted me to start pumping to make sure he was getting enough, to regain the weight he’d lost, to get more wet nappies out of him.
+But then on night 2, or maybe it was night 3, they wanted me to start pumping to make sure he was getting enough.
 It was miserable going, but I did.
 Pumping was depressing and I hated everything about it.
 Though I guess it helped pass the time, since I was stuck there for 5 days with my poor jaundiced baby, not allowed to leave, hoping to be released every day and getting my hopes up.

 “It’d be a shame to go on formula” (OH FECK OFF!)